You can change your mind at any moment. Go ahead. Change it right now. Here’s how…

-I did and I did.
-I changed my mind and here I am doing very well at something I love and making money and living my bliss.
+And here I am doing very well at something I love and making money and living my bliss.

 Is my life perfect?

-No. It’s a little messy, and disorganized and over-caffeinated and I love it.
+My life is a little messy, and disorganized and over-caffeinated and I love it.

 Yes!
 I am a ham who loves performing and telling jokes and stories and laughing and being different people.

-Or that I waitressed at the same cafe for 13 years after being a Scholar at NYU and majoring in English because I was too stuck and terrified to move in any direction.
+Yes, I waitressed at the same cafe for 13 years after being a Scholar at NYU and majoring in English because I was too stuck and terrified to move in any direction.

 You can change your mind at any moment.

 Go ahead.
-Change it right now.
+Change your mind right now.

 Need support to think happier?
 Check out my bestselling book Think Happy!